solidDoWant/tug2/README.md

 replicated storage, and redundent 10 Gbps interconnects.
 If one physical server fails or is taken offline for maintenance, the TUG servers will automatically be restarted on another physical server.
 All servers share a sizable UPS.

+Within the Kubernetes cluster, game server instances are ran in virtual machines managed by [KubeVirt](https://github.com/kubevirt/kubevirt).
+This simultaneously allows for broader permissions, while also improving the server and hosting infra's security.
+In addition, this allows the server to be "live migrated" while the game is running.
+The cutover is fast enough that users don't even notice when it is happening.
+The actual deployment within the Kubernetes cluster is available [here](https://github.com/solidDoWant/infra-mk3/tree/master/cluster/gitops/tug2/insurgency).

+Some SourceMod plugins need to store data in a Postgres database.
+Outside of Postgres, zero data is persisted across game server restarts.
+SourceMod plugins using database access connect to a local [Envoy](https://www.envoyproxy.io/) instance that handles database proxying and authentication.
+The actual databases are managed via a [CloudNativePG](https://github.com/cloudnative-pg/cloudnative-pg) cluster within the Kubernetes cluster.
+Database instances run on separate nodes, so a database failover event should not impact plugins.

 Monitoring and alerting are setup to notify the sysadmin of issues.
 A status page may be made available in the future for users to verify if the servers are available.